jebibault/CRCSurvival/README.md

 tabs - the tabs directory

 - intro.py - The code for the intro tab.
-- explain.py - The code for the 'How was this model created?' tab.
+- explain.py - The code for the 'Creation' tab.
-- evaluate.py - The code for the 'How was accurate is this model?' tab.
+- evaluate.py - The code for the 'Model performances' tab.
-- predict.py - The code for the predict tab.
+- predict.py - The code for the 'Predict' tab.

 main app